JPCBRGS/college-projects/Polynome_Calculator/README.md

 # Polynome calculation class
-This folder contains a header file and a C++ file that contains a class that's able to accomplish several operations with polynomes.
+This folder contains a header file and a C++ file (called Polinomio.h and Polinomio.cpp respectively) that contain a class that's able to accomplish several operations with polynomes.

 ## Programming concepts included here:
 - Basic programming concepts: conditionals, loops, functions and more